hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 When channel admins add it to the consenters set, it will detect that and start the runtime components that execute consensus, thus becoming a member the cluster.

-When an OSN joins a channel as a **member**, it first pulls blocks from other OSNs util it **catches up** with the given config block, and then starts the runtime components that execute consensus, thus joining the cluster.
+When an OSN joins a channel as a **member**, it first pulls blocks from other OSNs until it **catches up** with the given config block, and then starts the runtime components that execute consensus, thus joining the cluster.

 Note that joining an OSN as a member means that the channel was updated to include that OSN in the consenters set before it